 Ukraine: Humanitarian needs rise as internal displacement tops 117,000 people

-This is a summary of what was said by UNHCR spokesperson Vincent Cochetel, Director, Europe Bureau – to whom quoted text may be attributed – at the press briefing, on 5 August 2014, at the Palais des Nations in Geneva.
+This is a summary of what was said by Vincent Cochetel, Director of UNHCR's Europe Bureau, at today's press briefing at the Palais des Nations in Geneva.

 As the situation in eastern Ukraine continues to deteriorate, the UN refugee agency estimates that over 117,000 people are currently displaced inside Ukraine.
 In the past seven days more than 6,200 people have been forced from their homes.
 As of 1 August, an estimated 168,000 people had also crossed into Russia so far this year.